-

 Officer Leave and Absence Request FAQs

-All officers must enter leave requests into the electronic Commissioned Officer Resources Processing System (eCORPS).
+Officers must enter all leave requests into the electronic Commissioned Officer Resources Processing System (eCORPS).
 Requests will be electronically routed directly to a Leave Approving Official (LAO).
-LAOs can be any Agency supervisor, Reviewing Official (RO), or any individual serving as a proxy to an official supervisor or RO, such as another Corps officer, or civilian Leave Maintenance Clerk (LMC)
+LAOs can be any Agency supervisor, Reviewing Official (RO), or any individual serving as a proxy to an official supervisor or RO, such as another PHS officer, or civilian Leave Maintenance Clerk (LMC)

 -